Thursday, August 27, 2020

-Steven and I had arrived in California's state capital of Sacramento the evening before after spending the day in Carson City and Lake Tahoe.
+Steven and I had arrived in California's state capital, Sacramento, the evening before, after spending the day in Carson City and Lake Tahoe.
 In 1839, Swiss emigrant Capt.
 John Sutter, the beneficiary of a 50,000-acre land grant from the Mexican government, settled at the confluence of the Sacramento and American rivers.
 The city of Sacramento was platted on Sutter's property in 1848, the same year the California Gold Rush began after gold was discovered near the American River.
-The city soon became a critical supply partner for the gold miners and was chosen as the state's capital in 1854.
+The city soon became a critical supplier to the gold miners and was chosen as the state's capital in 1854.

 The California State Capitol Museum was unlike any other.
 Rather than a building extolling the state's virtues, it encompassed the state legislature and also gardens, monuments, and statues in the adjacent Capitol Park.
 Part of it included the California Peace Officers' Memorial which was dedicated in 1988 "to those brave peace officers of this great state who have laid down their lives in the line of duty."